CMagistrado/monitor/sigs/modeling/README.md

     - CertSelectionGetSerializedBlob
       - Reason: Mingw-gcc doesn't have cryptdlg.h

+  - dll.txt
+    - These interfere with the monitor, causing it to crash:
+      - GetModuleHandle
+      - GetModuleHandleEx

   - file.txt
     - CreateFile2
       - Reason: Minimum Windows 8
+    - CopyFile2
+      - Reason: Minimum Windows 8
+    - These interfere with the monitor, causing it to crash:
+      - SearchPath
+      - GetFullPathName
+      - FindCloseChangeNotification
+      - ReplaceFile

+  - network.txt
+    - These interfere with the monitor, causing it to crash:
+      - GetAddrInfoW
+      - getaddrinfo
+      - InternetCreateUrl
+      - GetAddrInfoEx
+      - GetUrlCacheEntryInfo
+      - GetUrlCacheEntryInfoEx
+      - InternetGetConnectedState
+      - InternetGetConnectedStateEx
+      - CommitUrlCacheEntryA
+      - CommitUrlCacheEntryW

   - process.txt
+    - These interfere with the monitor, causing it to crash:
+      - CreateJobObject
+      - CreateProcessAsUser

     - Because these were not found in malware sources and are probably useless:
       - FlsAlloc
       - FlsFree